dattali18/DBProject_318379401_328780879/Stage.3/README.md

 ## Procedures

+### PROMOTE_JUNIOR_FLIGHT_ATTENDANTS_BY_AIRCRAFT_TYPE

+The procedure PROMOTE_JUNIOR_FLIGHT_ATTENDANTS_BY_AIRCRAFT_TYPE promotes all junior flight attendants qualified to work on a specific type of aircraft to senior flight attendants.
+It utilizes the function GET_JUNIOR_FLIGHT_ATTENDANTS_BY_AIRCRAFT_TYPE to fetch the IDs of the qualified crew members and then updates their roles in the database.
+This procedure is particularly useful during organizational changes or crew promotions when there is a need to elevate the roles of qualified junior flight attendants systematically.
+For example, when an airline decides to promote all junior flight attendants who have completed a certain number of hours or flights on a particular aircraft type, this procedure can automate the promotion process.

 1. `PROMOTE_JUNIOR_FLIGHT_ATTENDANTS_BY_AIRCRAFT_TYPE`
    - Input: `aircraft_type_id INT`
    - Description: Promotes all junior flight attendants that are qualified to work on an aircraft of a given type to senior flight attendants.